neurodata/m2g/README.md

     cd ndmg
     docker build -t <imagename:uniquelabel> .

-Where "uniquelabel" can be whatever you wish to call this Docker image (for example, ndmg:neurodata).
+Where "uniquelabel" can be whatever you wish to call this Docker image (for example, ndmg:latest).
 Additional information about building Docker images can be found [here](https://docs.docker.com/engine/reference/commandline/image_build/).
 Creating the Docker image should take several minutes if this is the first time you have used this docker file.
 In order to create a docker container from the docker image and access it, use the following command to both create and enter the container: